Tibesnoff/New_LC_Feed_Pace_University/README.md

 * For now, the two pages are identical besides the naming and weather coordinates.
 * Both pages are technically different and can be updated separately to meet the needs of each LC.

-### Who worked / is working on this project
+### Who worked/is working on this project
-Currently the project is being worked on by PLV CS tutors.
-If anyone has interest in adding to the site please contact any of the PLV CS tutors or the PLV tutoring center
+Currently, the project is being worked on by PLV CS tutors.
+If anyone is interested in adding to the site please contact any of the PLV CS tutors or the PLV tutoring center

 <br/><br/><br/><br/><br/><br/><br/><br/><br/>

 ## Technical Documentation

 ### Getting Started
-1. Install Visual Studios Code or any other ide
+1. Install Visual Studios Code or any other IDE
-2. Install git and create a github profile
+2. Install git and create a GitHub profile
 3. Install node.js
 4. Install Yarn using npm
 5. Install ES Lint extension in VS Code